fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_group.html.markdown

 * `auth_concurrent_value` - Maximum number of concurrent authenticated connections per user (0 - 100).
 * `http_digest_realm` - Realm attribute for MD5-digest authentication.
 * `sso_attribute_value` - Name of the RADIUS user group that this local user group represents.
 * `member` - Names of users, peers, LDAP severs, or RADIUS servers to add to the user group.
+The structure of `member` block is documented below.
 * `match` - Group matches.
+The structure of `match` block is documented below.
 * `user_id` - Guest user ID type.
 * `password` - Guest user password type.
 * `user_name` - Enable/disable the guest user name entry.